Agriculture, Soil, Fertilizer & Farm Operations calculator

 • Nutrient solution batch volume: Use the tank, tote, or reservoir volume to mix.

-• Target nutrient concentration: Use the crop recipe target for the specific nutrient or stock solution.
+• Target nutrient concentration (ppm): Use the crop recipe target for the specific nutrient or stock solution.

-• Nutrient unit conversion factor: Use the factor that converts volume and ppm into product mass.
+• Mass conversion factor (ppm to product weight): Use the factor that converts volume and ppm into product mass.

 How to use the result